pcmarcano/InstallWinApps/README.md

 # InstallWinApps
-PowerShell script to install windows applications
+PowerShell script to uninstall and install windows applications